Alpine Ear, Nose & Throat Data Breach Investigation

 During the investigation, Alpine ENT posted a substitute notice on its website on Jan.
 17, 2025, and completed a thorough review of the impacted information by Oct.
 9, 2025.
 The company finalized the list of affected individuals on Jan.
 26, 2026.

-In total, 65,648 people in the United States were affected, including 10 Maine residents.
-The Maine Attorney General and the New Hampshire Attorney General were notified, and written notification letters were mailed to affected individuals.
+In total, 65,648 people in the United States were affected, including 10 Maine residents, 8 New Hampshire residents, and 7 Massachusetts residents.
+The Maine, Massachusetts, and New Hampshire attorneys general offices were notified, and written notification letters were mailed to affected individuals.

 On Dec.
 1, 2024, the BianLian ransomware group claimed responsibility for the attack and posted stolen data on the dark web.
 The exposed data reportedly included financial data, HR records, confidential agreements, email correspondence and numerous patient records.